nour-habib/nour-habib/README.md

 ## 🎵 Fun Facts
 - 🏀 Basketball fan
 - 🎶 Music lover
-- 🍜 Always exploring new food spots
+- 🍜 Always exploring new food spots (Tacos, Burgers, Fish N Chips, etc)

 ---

-> *“Building smarter, more creative tech—one line at a time.”*
+> *“Building smarter, safer and more creative tech—one line at a time.”*

 <!-- Let's connect and collaborate on GenAI, sports analytics, or any cool project! -->